corewar/corewar.io/docs/developer/index.md

 The Corewar library provides an API to access the libraries functionality.
 The library uses a pubsub mechanism to publish messages in resopnse to events within the simulator.

+## API

-The developer reference contains the following sections:
+The Corewar API is divded into the following sections:

 * [Parser](./parser)
 * [Simulator](./simulator)